AdamRj-765/W3School-0005/COURSE_NOTES/HTML5-NOTES-PT-2.md

 ##### HTML Page Structure

-14. Here is a diagram of
+14. Here is a diagram or visualization of an HTML page structure:

 ```
 ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────┐